AndyBRoswell/basic_struts/README.md

 If you want to uninstall a particular version of Tomcat and install another version, then you should uninstall it with the methods of uninstalling softwares recommended by your OS.
 E.g., "Apps & Features" in Windows 10.

+If you receive an error when trying to run this project, indicating the port 8080 is in use, you can end the process of running Tomcat instances (i.e. with Taskmgr on Windows), run Tomcat9w.exe in the installation path of Tomcat 9 and configure the "Startup type" to "Manual".

 # How to Create a Struts 2 Web Application

 ## Prerequisites